Ministry and Outreach

 Founded by Father McGivney in 1882, the Knights of Columbus was formed in an effort to provide much needed security for widows and orphans of Catholic parishioners and to help Catholic men remain steadfast in their faith.
 Father McGivney's original idea grew quickly, becoming an order of Catholic men and their families, dedicated to promoting the concepts of charity, unity, fraternity, and patriotism.
 Today, there are more than a million and a half members in over 10,500 councils worldwide.
 Members and their families donate their time and talents to a variety of causes, such as feeding the hungry, providing shelter for the homeless, fighting to protect the right to life of all individuals, involvement in the Aid for Friends program for elderly shut-ins, "Crusade for Life" pro-life efforts, Special Olympics, annual Easter egg hunts, support of parish programs, etc. Here at St. Catherine of Siena, the Fr.
 Joseph Keeney Council # 8530 meets on the third Thursday of each month at 7:30 p.m. in the parish office.
 Any man over the age of 18 who is a witness to the Catholic faith is welcome.
 Website: Joseph P Keeney Council #8530 (Horsham, PA)

-Commentators read the theme of the liturgy, announce the intention for the Mass, make announcements and perform other services as directed.
+Lectors announce the intention for the Mass, make announcements and perform other services as directed.
 Lectors proclaim the Word of God at Mass and other liturgical services.
-Lectors must be good public readers in order to announce the Good News to the people.
+Lectors must be comfortable with public speaking.
+Please contact Fr.
+Rymdeika at email@example.com.

 Music and Liturgy are certainly the high-points of life here at St. Catherine's.
 People who gather for Sunday Liturgy are aided in their worship by our music program.
-A variety of musical forms enhances our Masses, from accompanist and leader of song, to choral groups and ensembles, to choirs.
-Anyone who has the gift of a singing voice or the ability to play a musical instrument is sure to find a group to his or her liking.
+A variety of musical forms enhances our Masses.

 Parish Nurse Partners: Anne White 215-886-7273